Contract With Acumen

 Under this contract vehicle, Acumen provides the Centers for Medicare & Medicaid Services with the ability to drive improvements in the health care system through the development and use of quality measures and related activities.
 Acumen performs fundamental activities including the development, revision, and/or maintenance of assessment data items, data collection vehicles, and quality measures.
 The data items produced under MIDS task orders may be deployed in multiple assessment instruments as "module" updates.
 These assessment instruments include, but are not limited to: the Minimum Data Set (MDS); the Inpatient Rehabilitation Facility Patient Assessment Instrument (IRF-PAI); the Outcome and Assessment Information Set (OASIS); and could also include the Long-term Care Hospital (LTCH) Continuity Assessment Record and Evaluation (CARE) Data Set.

 Research, Measurement, Assessment, Design, and Analysis (RMADA) IDIQ

 Under this contract vehicle, Acumen provides support to the Centers for Medicare & Medicaid Services through a wide range of analytic support and technical assistance models and demonstration programs that are derived under the Patient Protection and Affordable Care Act (ACA).
-This support includes, but is not limited to the design, implementation, and evaluation of research and/or payment and service delivery models to test their potential for reducing expenditures for Medicare, Medicaid, Children’s Health Insurance Program (CHIP), and uninsured beneficiaries while maintaining or improving the quality of care.
-Additional evaluation activities include reporting on formative and summative analyses, providing rapid cycle evaluation feedback, and the creation of summative annual and final program findings.
+These support efforts include, but are not limited to: the design, implementation, and evaluation of research and/or payment and service delivery models to test their potential for reducing expenditures for Medicare, Medicaid, Children’s Health Insurance Program (CHIP), and uninsured beneficiaries while maintaining or improving the quality of care.
+Additional evaluation activities consist of reporting on formative and summative analyses, providing rapid cycle evaluation feedback, and the construction of summative annual and final program findings.